11 Species of Woodpeckers in Indiana

 The breeding season for this type of woodpecker begins in late March and continues through July.

-Males often establish their territory near females by gathering nesting material from all kinds of trees, including conifers such as pine, spruce, fir, hemlock, and larch; deciduous trees such as oak; and fruit trees such as apple.
+Males often establish their territory near females by gathering nesting material from various trees, including conifers such as pine, spruce, fir, hemlock, and larch; deciduous trees such as oak; and fruit trees such as apple.

 Females construct the nest about 1 meter above ground level.